Google Workspace Business Free for 30 Days

 However, that doesn’t mean that every meeting can be an impromptu conversation.
 If you’re going to be have a sensitive discussion about information that’s only on a need-to-know basis, then you’re going to need to think carefully about the controls that you have in place.

-For instance, Google Hangouts Meet has controls in place that ensure that only creators and calendar owners in the G-Suite environment can approve the request to join a meeting made by people from outside of the attendees list.
+For instance, Google Hangouts Meet has controls in place that ensure that only creators and calendar owners in the Google Workspace environment can approve the request to join a meeting made by people from outside of the attendees list.
 Google also ensures that meeting participants can’t rejoin nicknamed meetings in your environment after the last participant has left.

 One of the things that makes video conferencing so popular today, is that it’s a lot easier to get your point across when you can share visual cues, as well as audio.
 With Google Hangouts Meet, you can use the chat app on your phone or desktop to send messages while you talk, and present various information in visual format over video too.